 News & Downloads

 The Heliex SteamComp is one of three new products launched by Heliex Power.
-Here we get to know it a little better by speaking to two of the team behind it.
+Here we get familiar with it by speaking to two of the development team behind it.

 Bruce Duncan, Senior Mechanical Design Engineer

 Marco Iezzi, Director of Thermodynamics and Product Planning

 Marco, you spend lots of time out in the field, speaking with customers and attending industry events, what have you learnt about demand for this specific type of technology?